2016 MARRT Educational Forum & Tradehow Recap

 What Does It Mean to be Self-Regulated?

-Click here to have that exact question answered and to view the 2014 AGM presentation by Rhonda Lorch of Lorch and Associates.
+Click here to listen to another perspective and and to view the 2014 AGM presentation by Rhonda Lorch of Lorch and Associates.

 The Regulated Health Professions Act (Bill 18) received Royal Assent on June 11th, 2009

 This Bill changes the way health professions are regulated in Manitoba.

 At present, there are 21 statutes dealing with different health professions; this Bill replaces those statutes with one umbrella Act, The Regulated Health Professions Act.
 Health professions currently regulated under their own statutes will be designated by regulation as regulated health professions.
 Those statutes will be repealed over time, and each of the professions will then be regulated under the umbrella Act and that profession's specific regulations.